JuliaIO/HDF5.jl/doc/jld.md

 using JLD
 using HDF5
 ```
-JLD is built on top of HDF5; the last, line, `using HDF5`, is necessary if you want to use many of the features of HDF5 yourself.
+JLD is built on top of HDF5; the last, line, `using HDF5`, is necessary if you want to use many of the features of HDF5 directly.

 \*.jld files are created or opened in the following way:
 ```julia